Ilocos Norte LGUs, churches get alcohol ration from MMSU

 Agrupis is confident the university would continue its more than 10 years of research and development activity of producing bio-ethanol from different sugar sources, such as sweet sorghum, sugarcane, coconut sap and, most recently, nipa.

 Amid the Covid-19 pandemic, the university has been redirecting its efforts to help address the dwindling supply of 70-percent ethyl alcohol in Ilocos Norte, which is being used as a disinfectant and antiseptic to help stop the spread of the disease.
-(PNA)
+(StratCom)